Disability-related support for grantholders

 Health data is ‘special category personal data’.
 We will:

 - Treat your information confidentially and in accordance with data protection law requirements.
 If we make a payment, we will need to tell your employing organisation that we have paid this in relation to you having a disability/long-term condition, but we will not give them any details about your health.

-- Keep your data in a secure, restricted-access location, with access limited to a restricted set of people at Wellcome, including your Grants Adviser, who need it to process your request.
+- Keep your data in a secure, restricted-access location, with access limited to a restricted set of people at Wellcome, including your funding manager, who need it to process your request.

 - Delete the information if you ask us to.
 However, if we have already made a payment, we will need to keep some details that link you to the payment we've made, to explain why we’ve used our funds in this way.

 Read our Grants Privacy and Confidentiality Statement for more information on how we collect, store and use personal information.

 - complete progress reports and end-of-grant reports, for example by paying for a support worker

 We can support you to attend meetings at Wellcome, for example by paying for a British Sign Language interpreter.

 Support from other sources

 If you live in England, Scotland or Wales, you may be eligible for: